Critical thinking should disobey before being reasonable.

-The professor saw me right; this is what I did for seventy years, unceasingly, in more than one way.
+The professors' flattering was undeserved but saw me right as a type; this is what I did for seventy years, unceasingly, in more than one way.
 Did I succeed?
-Not really, I just lived.
-But rich nectar I discovered, the nectar of "something else".
+Not really, I just lived and was myself.
+But rich, sweet nectar I discovered, the nectar of "something else".
 I met my own head too and became who I am.

-I learned that nothing new is found on the well trodden road paved with checking forever that yes, we are right, theory is confirmed and errors avoided instead of seeking what will dis-confirm the received certainty.
-Like-minded lack of dissent is a generator of group-think.
+I learned that nothing new is found on the well trodden road paved with checking forever that yes, we are right, yes, we are allowed, theory is confirmed and errors avoided, instead of seeking - as Popper advised - what will dis-confirm the received certainty.
+Like-minded lack of dissent is a generator of group-think and blindness.
 I found straying from established opinion to be a good, rewarding, useful thing to do (with prudence, of course).
-I found (and was later comforted by reading some great philosophers) that good, free, critical thinking is alive when driven by a curiosity to find surprise, by instinctive search for the one counter-example, for the exception that proves false the self-satisfied humming of the hive.
-Is this not the authentic meaning of being a seeker of truth instead of believing that we already have it?
+I found (and was later comforted by reading some great philosophers) that good, free, critical thinking is alive when driven by a ferocious curiosity to find surprise, by instinctive search for the one counter-example, after the exception that proves false the self-satisfied humming of the hive.
+Is this not the authentic meaning of being a seeker of truth instead of the dumb belief that we already have it?

 The dawn of critical thinking is to dare to doubt.
 To dare to seek what is not good enough.
-To be suspicious of the obvious.
+To be suspicious of the obvious and of the certain.
 To ask three times “Why?” - why yes and also “Why not?”

 Those who profess that critical thinking is nothing but inspecting beliefs and arguments to be realistic and disciplined, put a yoke on their own neck and then preach freedom.
-A certain philosopher would say Among all of them, "critical thinkers", is there one who is a critical thinker?
+A certain philosopher would say Among all of them, critical thinkers", is there one who is a critical thinker?

 The difference between a critical and a complacent person is the difference between a mind still open and an already closed one.